Whining is a tone of voice somewhere between crying and talking. And it’s not pleasant to the ears.

 Most toddlers don’t even realize that they are whining.
 Or they don’t understand what’s so bad about it.
 That’s why this method can work wonders.
 When your baby is whining, record the voice on your phone.
 Then record another video of them talking some other time nicely.

 Later, show them the recordings when they are in a good mood.
 Make sure they understand the difference between the two scenarios.
-Also, make sure they know you’re showing it to them so they can learn.
+Also, ensure they know you’re showing it to them so they can learn.
 You don’t want to make them feel ashamed.

 Suggest how talking normally and calmly is more pleasant and effective.